-Based on the Nourishing Tomorrow’s Leaders program at The Gifford Foundation, the Catalysts for Change Leadership Program is an 8-week board development series that will focus on increasing inclusiveness and diversity on nonprofit boards and linking leaders to supporting nonprofits.
-The program is designed for 15 community members currently looking to join a local nonprofit board or new to serving on a board.
-After completing the program, participants will be connected to local nonprofits in the area looking for new board members and will join a network of leaders looking to change the state of diversity on nonprofit boards.
+Based on the Nourishing Tomorrow’s Leaders program at The Gifford Foundation, the Catalysts for Change Leadership Program is a 10-week board development series that will focus on increasing inclusiveness and diversity on nonprofit boards and linking leaders to supporting nonprofits.
+The program is designed for up to 15 community members currently looking to join a local nonprofit board or new to serving on a board.
+After completing the program, participants will be connected to local nonprofits in the area looking for new board members and will join a network of leaders looking to change the state of diversity and inclusion on nonprofit boards.

-The program will focus on recruiting a diverse cohort, including people who identify themselves as:
+The program will focus on recruiting a diverse cohort, including people who self-identify as:

 - Black, Indigenous, Latinx, Asian, or a Person of Color